Our Gardening Project

 Broken decking, posts and benches

-The Friends have agreed to purchase six new blue benches for Tom's Garden.
+The Friends have agreed to purchase six new benches for Tom's Garden.
 These benches are made from long lasting recycled plastic so will never rot like the old benches.